Manchester Liners: Peacetime operations 1945–68

-At the war's end, ML had a fleet of eight vessels built between 1918 and 1943, and these continued to operate the traditional service to eastern Canada for a further two years before new vessels could be acquired.
+At the war's end, ML had a fleet of eight ships built between 1918 and 1943, and these continued to operate the traditional service to eastern Canada for a further two years before new ships could be acquired.
 In 1946 the Manchester Shipper became the first merchant ship to be fitted with radar, and to navigate the St Lawrence with its aid.
 In the same year the company carried Manchester's Lord Mayor and party to Canada on a goodwill and trade mission.
 Manchester Exporter was sold in 1947 and replaced by the newly built larger Manchester Regiment.
 Two further 7,000 ton 14 knot ships were commissioned in 1952, which meant that the Manchester Division, veteran of both wars, could be sold for scrapping after a record 35 years service with the line.
 In 1952, Robert B. Stoker, grandson of the second chairman, became the third generation of his family to be appointed an executive director of ML.
 He had joined the line in 1932 and in turn became chairman in 1968.

 Manchester Shipper was used to transport WWII German aircraft to Canada.
 It left Ellesmere Port on 23 August 1946 arriving in Montreal 1 September.
 Its cargo included two Me 262s (WNr500210, WNr111690).
 Manchester Commerce also carried Second World War German aircraft to Canada, leaving Seaforth Docks on 26 August and arriving on 9 September with two He 162s (WNr 120076, WNr 120086) and two Me 163s (WNr191454, WNr191914).
-The vessel featured in the 1961 film A Taste of Honey.
+The ship featured in the 1961 film "A Taste of Honey".

-ML contracted Cammell Laird of Birkenhead to build two smaller vessels of 1,800 tons.
+ML contracted Cammell Laird of Birkenhead to build two smaller ships of 1,800 tons.
 Commissioned in 1952, they were named the Manchester Pioneer and Explorer.
 They were joined by the secondhand 1,400-ton Manchester Prospector.
 The trio were the first of a size able to pass through the restricted-size canals and locks leading directly to Toronto and the other Great Lakes ports as far as Detroit, Michigan.
 This initiative, the first by a British line, and taken well ahead of the 1959 completion of the Saint Lawrence Seaway, gave the line a head start in the direct trade to the Midwest ports.
 During the winter months, when thick ice prevented navigation on the lakes, the trio were employed elsewhere, sometimes on charter to other lines.